Home

 Experimental Rocketry

-Amateur advanced (or Experimental) rocketry groups develop sophisticated rockets that are reaching towards the threshold of space (100km or so depending on whom you ask!).
+Amateur advanced (or Experimental) and student rocketry groups develop sophisticated rockets that are reaching towards the threshold of space (100km or so depending on whom you ask!).

 The vehicles include liquid and hybrid propulsion technology in addition to solid fuel motors.